 Day 1 | Delhi to Jammu or Delhi to Srinagar

-You can travel to Jammu by train or road on Day 1 or otherwise you can travel to Srinagar by flight from Delhi.
-If you will do the maths of staying overnight, eating for two days and comfort, the flight prices of Delhi to Srinagar are worth skipping the Delhi – Jammu journey.
+You can travel to Jammu by train or road on Day 1 or otherwise, you can travel to Srinagar by flight from Delhi.
+If you do the maths of staying overnight, eating for two days, and comfort, the flight prices from Delhi to Srinagar are worth skipping the Delhi – Jammu journey.

-I will assume you took the flight to Srinagar from Delhi otherwise there are plenty of buses and shared taxis that ply between Jammu and Srinagar.
-You can easily travel using public transport.
+I will assume you took the flight to Srinagar from Delhi; otherwise, there are plenty of buses and shared taxis that ply between Jammu and Srinagar.
+You can easily travel by using public transport.

 Day 2 | Srinagar to Kargil

 You will find shared local cabs as well as JKSRTC buses running between Srinagar and Kargil.
-The buses running between Srinagar to Leh also stops overnight at Kargil.
+The buses running between Srinagar to Leh also stop overnight at Kargil.

 You must avoid traveling by shared jeeps or buses that do the Srinagar to Leh trip in a single day.
 It may cause AMS issues upon reaching Leh.
-As you are on a solo trip to Ladakh, it is extremely important to stay healthy.
+As you are on a solo trip to Ladakh, it is crucial to stay healthy.

 Day 3 | Kargil to Leh

-Find a place to stay in Leh nearby main market.
-Staying near to main market or Changspa road will help you walk around Leh for food and to search commute options for next few days.
+Find a place to stay in Leh’s nearby main market.
+Staying near the main market or Changspa Road will help you walk around Leh for food and to search for commute options for the next few days.
 Remember there is no public transport within Leh town.